 A healthy knee has linings of cartilage and lubricating joint fluid (i.e. synovial fluid) to protect and cushion between the main leg bones, allowing for pain-free knee movements.
-However, in osteoarthritis, the cartilage lining gradually wears out and the synovial fluid loses its shock-absorbing qualities.
-This produces the symptoms of osteoarthritis.
+However, in Knee Osteoarthritis, the cartilage lining gradually wears out and the synovial fluid loses its shock-absorbing qualities.
+This produces the symptoms of Knee Osteoarthritis.

-Doctors grade the severity of osteoarthritis by a combination of the symptoms including pain, stiffness, swelling, or loss of range of motion and X-ray appearance of the knee.
+Doctors grade the severity of Knee Osteoarthritis by a combination of the symptoms including pain, stiffness, swelling, or loss of range of motion and X-ray appearance of the knee.

-Symptoms can be worse in the mornings or after a period of inactivity.
+Symptoms of Knee Osteoarthritis can be worse in the mornings or after a period of inactivity.
 Pain may also increase after weight-bearing activities.
 This is an irreversible condition and the symptoms may worsen with time although with appropriate treatment, your symptoms can improve.

 You should seek medical attention if your knee pain is sudden in onset and severe, or associated with significant swelling, redness, heat of the knees or other systemic signs of infection such as high fevers.